 there are more 18-year-old men using Facebook today than there are 18-year-old men living on Earth.
 Let’s look at how that’s even possible.
 TNW

 It’s difficult to tell what is happening inside that black box inside that walled garden.
 We have no other choice but to take their word.
 We have to trust them with our secrets, with our news, and with our wallet.
 We have to trust them how much fake news and propaganda they spread.
 How many political ads were paid in Rubels.
 How many fake and real profiles they have.
 Notably, the number of propaganda ads and fake profiles started growing rapidly with the likeliness that the government demanded direct insight into their servers.
 At first, Facebook users were 99% authentic.
-Then that percentage started to fall to 10%.
+Then the percentage of fake users started to grow: The officially communicated number of fake accounts grew from [1.5% “undesirable accounts” in 2012] to 10% in November 2017 to [updated 16.5.2018] over 25% in 2018.

 The profiles for iA (2K likes, 2K followers) and iA Writer (2.7K likes, 2.7K followers) exist.
 As so many, we have them in case.
 In case someone searches for us to see if we are real.
 In case there are some logins tied to Facebook that we couldn’t log in anymore otherwise.
 In case Facebook eats the Internet.
 We rarely feed our profiles.
 Most of the action comes from Facebook itself, congratulating us for the successful posts, suggesting a paid “boost”.
 Occasionally, someone asks us a question.
 And, of course, we answer.
 Sometimes we make a handcrafted post.
 In reality, though, iA’s Facebook profiles are clones of our Twitter streams.
 If Facebook dies, it probably dies like Myspace, as a gigantic ghost town.